ZORB software helps businesses align with multiple Cyber Essentials controls

 Here the focus is on user account authorisation, accountability and least privilege to reduce the risk of information being stolen or damaged.

-ZORB does not provide any support for user based access control.
-However, should access controls be bypassed, ZORB can reduce the risk of data breach.
+ZORB does not provide any support for user-based access control.
+However, should access controls be bypassed, ZORB can reduce the risk of data breaches.

 ZORB allows you to demonstrate:

-• To compliment user access control, the risk of information being stolen has been reduced by only transmitting data to legitimate destinations should access controls be bypassed.
+• To complement user access control, the risk of information being stolen has been reduced by only transmitting data to legitimate destinations should access controls be bypassed.

 • Should software be implemented by a malicious actor, any attempts to transmit data via this application will be blocked by default, as this application is not on the approved trust list of applications allowed to transmit data